 Names: The common name and the species name, rigida, refer to the stiffness of the leaves.
 The genus name Solidago, is from the Latin solidare, as the plants of this genus were known to "make whole". (see bottom of page).
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Botanists have recently reclassified many members of the Aster family.
 Some, beginning with G. L. Nesom, have placed Stiff Goldenrod into the genus Oligoneuron from Solidago.
 The Oligoneurons have unbranched hairy stems and flat-topped clusters of bright yellow flower heads.
-However some major authorities such as Flora of North America have raised objections to the reclassification and believe the species should be in Solidago Linnaeus sect.
+However some major authorities such as Flora of North America (Ref. #W7) have raised objections to the reclassification and believe the species should be in Solidago Linnaeus sect.
 Ptarmicoidei, which consists of six species that have, among their traits, flat-topped arrays and persistent basal leaves.
 The issue is not settled.
 Minnesota authorities which usually follow the Flora, have also left it in Solidago.

 Above: The flower heads shown here just opening are from late August, full heads from September.
 The floral array is a grouping of branched clusters, corymbiform in shape, at the stem-top.